 The International Classification of Diseases (ICD)

 In order to successfully bill for your services, you’ll need to diagnose your patients’ conditions in a manner that demonstrates the medical necessity of those services—and you’ll need to do so using the latest version of the International Classification of Diseases (ICD), which, as of October 2015, is ICD-10.
 Given the complexity of the new coding system, it can be difficult to decide which code—or codes—to use.
-According to the American Physical Therapy Association (APTA), you should select the most specific “code that most accurately reflects the condition.”
+However, you should select the most specific “code that most accurately reflects the condition.”
 See the most common ICD-10 codes used in PT here.

 If you’re ever in doubt as to whether your codes are reimbursable under your payer’s payment policy, call the payer before submitting the claim.
 According to the APTA, “Your goal is to maximize the number of claims that are paid on the first submission and to minimize the need for appeals.”
 In other words, in this case, it’s much better to ask for permission than for forgiveness.